AndreiD/ethereum_tx_queue/README.md

 After sending a transaction, the Ethereum Tx Queue will wait for `SLEEP_AFTER_TX_MS` milliseconds before accepting another transaction.
 This can be used to prevent rate-limiting issues with the Ethereum RPC endpoint.

-The server also has a GET /health endpoint if you want to monitor the health of application
+:bulb: The server also has a GET /health endpoint if you want to monitor the health of application

 ### Security